Environmental

 Water Consumption and Treatment

-In addition, ROMI regularly invests in its facilities to improve not only water savings, but also water quality, both for industrial use and for human consumption.
+In addition, ROMI continuously invests in its facilities to improve not only the rational use of water, but also its quality for both industrial purposes and human consumption.

 *Key performance indicators (KPIs) impacted by the 56.1% reduction in the net operating revenue of the Cast and Machined Castings Business Unit compared to 2022.